 Back to the food, we had Baked Brie, Clam Chowder, Local Baby Greens, and Lightly Seared Crispy Ahi for appetizers.
 I am a clam chowder addict, so if I see it on any menu, I’ll likely order it (especially if the restaurant labels it “award-winning”).

 The baked brie and the ahi were both very interesting.
-Baked brie was served with “blue ribbon pepper jelly” and the jelly tasted like Thai sweet and sour chili sauce.
-The taste was a bit confusing to me and I have to say I did not thoroughly understand the creativity.
-The ahi was deep fried and served with three different sauces including citrus-soy and wasabi-tobiko.
+Baked brie was served with “blue ribbon pepper jelly,” which tasted like Thai sweet and sour chili sauce.
+The taste was a bit confusing, and I have to say I did not thoroughly understand the creativity.
+The ahi was deep-fried and served with three different sauces, including citrus-soy and wasabi-tobiko.
 The ahi was slightly overcooked but delicious.
-The clam chowder was unique with a strong rosemary taste compared to other clam chowders served in the region.
+The clam chowder was unique, with a robust rosemary taste compared to other clam chowders served in the region.

-For the main course we ordered caramelized sea scallops and filet mignon with scampi.
+We ordered caramelized sea scallops and filet mignon with scampi for the main course.
 The scallops were served over whipped Yukon potatoes and oyster mushroom cream.
-The oyster mushroom sauce was very tasty and complimented very well with the scallop.
+The oyster mushroom sauce was delicious and complimented very well with the scallop.
 I was disappointed with the filet because the steak was overcooked (I like medium rare with no blood).
-The scampi was cooked in garlic, chili, parsley, over spinach-ricotta gnocchi but it was not outstanding for being the most pricey item on the menu.
+The scampi was cooked in garlic, chili, parsley, and spinach-ricotta gnocchi, but it was not outstanding for being the most pricey item on the menu.

-To complete the meal, we had the chocolate meltdown and rhubarb crumbles with ice cream.
-Both dessert were quite tasty and a great finale for the meal.
-Overall, we were very happy with the dining experience and thought Shadowbrook would be the perfect place to go to celebrate birthday meals with your closest friends.
-The service was outstanding and the food and beautiful surrounding just make it a very pleasant experience, I would even say happy.
+We had the chocolate meltdown and rhubarb crumbles with ice cream to complete the meal.
+Both dessert were quite tasty and an excellent finale for the meal.
+Overall, we were delighted with the dining experience and thought Shadowbrook would be the perfect place to celebrate birthday meals with your closest friends.
+The service was outstanding, and the food and beautiful surroundings just made it an enjoyable experience, I would even say happy.